3D printing glossary

 Polymerization

-A chemical reaction or process by which small molecules react with each other to form molecules of higher molecular weights.
+Chemical reaction or process by which small molecules react with each other to form molecules with higher molar masses.

 PP